 2015-2016: The CEOS Biodiversity activity will engage in various workshops and symposia to increase the visibility of remote sensing for biodiversity related application.
 Moreover the different user groups (e.g., practitioners, decision makers) will be targeted concerning their different needs for remote sensing application.
 Lists of remote sensing product priorities for different EBVs and user groups will be assembled.
 A joint funding proposal for innovative application of remote sensing for biodiversity research will be pursued to enable provision of a range of relevant products and services.

-Continue dialogue on potential CEOS contributions to Integrated Water Cycle products and services.

-2014: In 2014, the GEOSS Water Strategy Report was released, which included ten actions that space agencies should accomplish to implement the strategy.
-The CEOS Water Expert will work with CEOS Agencies to develop and coordinate Agencies’ inputs on implementing the GEO Water Strategy.
-CEOS will engage with GEO to identify specific ways in which CEOS can support improved water cycle products and services.
-CEOS will also support data portals (including the CEOS Water Portal) and satellite data provision, validation, and capacity development for regional initiatives in Asia, Africa, and Latin America.

-2015-2016: CEOS will continue the effort with GEO to identify specific ways in which CEOS can support and advance satellite data acquisition.

 Continue dialogue on enhanced CEOS-level coordination to support improved research and monitoring of the Earth’s Polar Regions.

-2014: CEOS Agencies will maintain a dialogue with GEO, CGMS, and the World Meteorological Organization (WMO) on their respective interests and coordination initiatives relating to polar observations.
+2015: CEOS Agencies will maintain a dialogue with GEO, CGMS, and the World Meteorological Organization (WMO) on their respective interests and coordination initiatives relating to polar observations.
 CEOS Agencies will consider the best means to interact with the WMO Polar Space Task Group (PSTG) to facilitate acquisition and distribution of fundamental satellite datasets for the development of specific information products for polar research and applications (e.g., cryospheric, atmospheric, etc.).
 CEOS will identify a more formal mechanism to interact with the PSTG.
 CEOS will support continued data acquisition to ensure the full coverage and monitoring of the ice sheets.
 Fast-flowing glaciers, often considered as indicators of climate change impacts, will also be monitored at high resolution.